Add Buttons to the panel¶

 Add… a menu item¶

-Use this command to add most of the Photoshop menu items to a panel.
+Use this command to add most of the Photoshop menu and flyout menu items to a panel.
 Here’s an example of adding a

 - Ctrl/Cmd-click on a menu item button will suppress a dialog (if applicable).
 For example, clicking on a New File menu item button will show a New File options window, Ctrl/Cmd-clicking will create a document with last used settings.